DieHukSho/GB-Phishing/README.md

 --- Analysis Summary ---
 Overall Phishing Risk Level: MEDIUM
 Key Findings:
-* HIGH: The domain is very new (less than 90 days), a common phishing indicator.
+-   HIGH: The domain is very new (less than 90 days), a common phishing indicator.
-* MEDIUM: The domain uses a privacy protection service, which can be a red flag.
+-   MEDIUM: The domain uses a privacy protection service, which can be a red flag.

 [!]
 Important Warning:
 -   Always perform this analysis in a secure environment (VM/Sandbox), and consider using a VPN!
 -   These results are initial findings; manual confirmation and further analysis are still required.

-Press Enter to analyze another URL or type 'exit' to quit...exit
+Press Enter to analyze another URL or type 'exit' to quit...

 Usage
 Once the installation is complete and your virtual environment is active, you can run the script using the following command: